Countdown Clocks/Slates from standard to high definition and 4k (.BMP .MOV file formats)

 These forms of storytelling can go beyond more orthodox methods, but use the same tropes as mainstream genres such as Mystery, paranormal and Sci-fi.
 ARG’s provide very effective ways for film makers to produce content with virtually no budgets, often with very little and basic equipment.
 Due to this new examples of ARG’s are popping up all the time.

 As mentioned with Blair Witch and other early entries, ARG’s can be presented to trick viewers into believing that events portrayed could be real.
 Making the presentation more dramatic and shocking, like real life incidents caught on camera.
-‘Ash Vlogs’ (2018/present - includes disturbing content) for instance is deliberately structured in this way.
+‘Ash Vlogs’ (2018/2020 - includes disturbing content) for instance is deliberately structured in this way.
 The outcome can be that when an audience realizes the documented events are not real, their interest in the story is peaked and fact or fiction is no longer relevant.
 Other entries are clearly fictional from the outset and rely on believable performances and creative storytelling to carry the audiences with them, such as ‘Daisy Brown’ (2017/2018) and ‘Hi I’m Mary Mary’ (2016/2020).
 These entries rely on novel presentation, not shock.

 Certainly web series and ARG’s are very practical and affordable vehicles for promoting and launching independent film productions, gaining funding, and to include as part of a Film Makers CV.